YesDrX/nimproto3/README.md

 ## Known Limitations

 1. **Multiple imports in one file:** Importing multiple `.proto` files in a single Nim file may cause redefinition errors if they share transitive dependencies.
 The recommended approach is to import proto files in separate Nim modules.

+2. **TLS is not supported:** The library does not currently support TLS encryption for gRPC connections.

 ## Development